Contact details +6469516281

-Dr Lilley has primary research interests in Māori/indigenous information behaviour, and the impact of new technologies on traditional Māori knowledge structures, His teaching focuses on New Zealand race and ethnic relations, indigenous research methodologies and how information technology is contributing to innovation in the organisation, dissemination and expression of indigenous knowledge.
-He identifies as a bi-cultural New Zealander, with affiliations to Te Āti Awa, Muaūpoko, Ngāpuhi, Samoa and the United Kingdom.
+Dr Lilley has resigned from Massey University to take up a new position at the School of Information Management at Victoria University of Wellington.
+This provides him with an excellent opportunity to build on his primary research interests in Māori/indigenous information behaviour, specifically focusing on indigenisation of cultural heritage institutions and professions , He identifies as a bi-cultural New Zealander, with genealogical affiliations to Māori, Samoa and the United Kingdom.
 He has 30 years experience in libraries and academia and has published in leading national and international journals and delivered research presentations at major international conferences.

 Indigenous Information Access

 Human Information Behaviour (080703): Information And Computing Sciences (080000): Library and Information Studies (080700):